 - You had sex with someone who has HIV or whose sexual history you don't know

-Other things can increase your risk of HIV, so ask your doctor how often he thinks you should be tested.
+Other things can increase your risk of HIV, so ask your doctor how often they think you should be tested.

 This is the first test you take to see if you have HIV.
 If the results show you're HIV positive, you'll need a second (follow-up) test to confirm it.